 The park was the base for the zoologist Dian Fossey.

-When you think of Rwanda gorilla safaris, there is only one place to keep in mind – Volcanoes National Park.
+When you think of going on a gorilla tour, there is only one place to keep in mind – Volcanoes National Park.

 The Volcanoes National Park is the easiest accessible park in East Africa for all visitors interested to see mountain gorillas.
 From Kigali, you can spend only 2-3 hours to drive to this park and because of its close proximity to Kigali city centre, it is possible to plan for a short trip of 1-5 days.
 Or you can drive from Kabale via Katuna border, then drive to Ruhengeri or connect from Kisoro-Chanika border to Volcanoes National Park.